MicrosoftDocs/defender-docs/defender-xdr/eval-defender-mcas-architecture.md

 ### Integrating with Microsoft Entra ID with Conditional Access App Control

-You might already have SaaS apps added to your Microsoft Entra tenant to enforce multi-factor authentication and other conditional access policies.
+You might already have SaaS apps added to your Microsoft Entra tenant to enforce multifactor authentication and other conditional access policies.
 Microsoft Defender for Cloud Apps natively integrates with Microsoft Entra ID.
 All you have to do is configure a policy in Microsoft Entra ID to use Conditional Access App Control in Defender for Cloud Apps.
 This routes network traffic for these managed SaaS apps through Defender for Cloud Apps as a proxy, which allows Defender for Cloud Apps to monitor this traffic and to apply session controls.

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-mcas-architecture-e.svg" alt-text="A diagram that shows the architecture for the Microsoft Defender for Cloud Apps with SaaS apps." lightbox="./media/eval-defender-xdr/m365-defender-mcas-architecture-e.svg":::

 In this illustration:

 - SaaS apps are integrated with the Microsoft Entra tenant.
-This integration allows Microsoft Entra ID to enforce conditional access policies, including multi-factor authentication.
+This integration allows Microsoft Entra ID to enforce conditional access policies, including multifactor authentication.
 - A policy is added to Microsoft Entra ID to direct traffic for SaaS apps to Defender for Cloud Apps.
 The policy specifies which SaaS apps to apply this policy to.
 Therefore, after Microsoft Entra ID enforces any conditional access policies that apply to these SaaS apps, Microsoft Entra ID then directs (proxies) the session traffic through Defender for Cloud Apps.
 - Defender for Cloud Apps monitors this traffic and applies any session control policies that have been configured by administrators.

-You might have discovered and sanctioned cloud apps using Defender for Cloud Apps that have not been added to Microsoft Entra ID.
+You might have discovered and sanctioned cloud apps using Defender for Cloud Apps that haven't been added to Microsoft Entra ID.
 You can take advantage of Conditional Access App Control by adding these cloud apps to your Microsoft Entra tenant and the scope of your conditional access rules.

 ### Protecting your organization from hackers